nebnamwen/buttonbox_c/README.txt

 intensity over time.

 The most common envelope generator used in music synthesis has four parameters: attack, decay, sustain, and release*.
+Sometimes a delay is also included.

 *https://en.wikipedia.org/wiki/Envelope_(music)